Equity Community

 Indonesia

-Blandina is a Nutrition Specialist with UNICEF Indonesia.
+Blandina Rosalina Bait (Lany) is a Nutrition Specialist, Care for Wasted Children – UNICEF Indonesia.
 She provides high-level technical and advocacy support to the Government of Indonesia (GoI) to address child wasting, one of the deadliest forms of undernutrition among children under five.
 She oversees the scaling up of the Integrated Management of Acute Malnutrition (IMAM), a life-saving approach to prevent and treat child wasting within the existing health and nutrition system.
 In this context, Blandina has been supporting the government to strengthen the health system to improve access to quality health and nutrition services for the most vulnerable groups of children.
 She previously held the position of Nutrition Officer at UNICEF Indonesia Field Office Kupang between 2016-2020, where she successfully led the field implementation of UNICEF's groundbreaking research project on the IMAM programme, which was conducted in partnership with the Ministry of Health, the Government of Indonesia, and other partner agencies, and contributed to the effective scale-up process of this life-saving intervention across the country.
-Furthermore, she worked for the World Food Programme (WFP) before joining UNICEF Indonesia in her role as Chief of Field Office, where she led the transition of WFP operations from food aid to food assistance and secured local government investment in maternal and child nutrition, school meals, and food for assets for the most vulnerable groups.
-Additionally, she has worked in a variety of roles with various organisations such as the World Bank, Save the Children UK, and Plan International in multidisciplinary teams as well as individually and as a team leader.
+Before joining UNICEF, she worked with various development organisations such as the World Food Programme, World Bank, Save the Children UK, and Plan International in multidisciplinary teams as well as individually and as a team leader.

 Myanmar (Burma)